The HubSpot vs Keap Debate Is Not So Accurate Now...

-In the summer of 2008 when I went to meet Dan Kennedy in the Anaheim Convention Center during Infusionsoft's four city marketing tour, Infusionsoft's energy and enthusiasm and optimism—along with their sales and marketing automation platform—was exactly what I needed.
+In the summer of 2008 when I went to meet Dan Kennedy in the Anaheim Convention Center during Infusionsoft's four-city marketing tour, Infusionsoft's energy, enthusiasm, and optimism—along with their sales and marketing automation platform—was exactly what I needed.

 - became one of the few Platinum Plus resellers in the world, and

-- was named Partner of the Year in 2013.
+- was named Infusionsoft Partner of the Year in 2013.

-As I started writing this analysis (in August 2013) on HubSpot vs Infusionsoft, I was thinking it was like comparing Mercedes vs. BMW, and in a way it is.
-Both HubSpot and Infusionsoft offer strong sales and marketing solutions, and if you use even a fraction of what each offers your business will be better off.
+Both HubSpot and Keap offer strong sales and marketing solutions, and if you use even a fraction of what each offers, your business will be better off.

 But the more I dove into this analysis the more I realized the Mercedes vs. BMW comparison is not totally accurate.

-HubSpot vs Infusionsoft is more like comparing an X-Ray to an MRI or a Bellhop to a private Concierge.
+HubSpot vs Keap is more like comparing an X-Ray to an MRI or a Bellhop to a private Concierge.

 Both have their place and both serve an important need at different price points.

-In these analogies, Infusionsoft is the X-Ray and the Bellhop, while HubSpot is the MRI/Concierge.
+In these analogies, Keap is the X-Ray or the Bellhop, while HubSpot is the MRI/Concierge.